County of Marin Health and Human Services

 When to Seek Medical Attention:

-Contact your health care provider if you experience the following symptoms that do not improve after moving indoors or into a safe air quality environment:
+Contact your healthcare provider if you experience symptoms that do not improve after moving indoors or into a safe air quality environment:

 • Shortness of breath or difficulty breathing